Brightscout/mattermost-test-management/data/test-cases/plugins/MS Teams sync/Slash commands/connect_bot_account.md

 **Step 1**

-1. Run the "/msteams connect-bot" command.
+1. Run the "/msteams-sync connect-bot" command.
 2. Click on the link provided.
 3. Enter the valid credentials.

 **Expected**

-The user should be to connect the bot account to the desired Teams account.
+The user should be able to connect the bot account to the desired Teams account.